Best Water Flossers in 2022

 We’re all told that traditional flossing can extend the life of our teeth, and prevent a whole load of bad things from happening to our oral healthcare.
 We’re also told by other leadings dentists that using floss can damage your gums, your tooth placement, and other bad things.
 Don’t even get us started on floss picks.
 So what should we all be doing?
 It feels like every “leading dentist” is telling us one thing, while the others are telling us a completely different story.
 The answer is water flossing—no damage to your gums, teeth, and cleans more effectively than traditional flossing on its own.
 Never heard of water flossers?
 Get ready for the best water flossers on the market.

-The Best Water Flossers To Improve Your Dental Hygiene
+The Best Water Flosser To Improve Your Dental Hygiene

 Waterpik was the first water flosser to ever hit the market, and many believe that it will be the first name in flossing healthcare in the years to come.
 Revolutionizing the dental world and being awarded the ADA Seal of Acceptance, Waterpik brings us the Aquarius model.
 Much like other water flossers, you’ll be able to fill up your tank with lukewarm tap water from your faucet, and begin cleaning your gums and teeth immediately.